The Impact of the #MeToo Movement on Language at Court -- A text-based causal inference approach

 In the DiD approach, I control for court fixed effects, since the court- or state-specific laws and rules, as well as the terminology therein, are likely to differ.
 In addition, I control for the word count to account for the fact that there are some very short and formal opinions in the sample that have little or no flexibility in how they are written.
 However, I also report the estimates for when no controls are included.
 The reported standard errors are heterogeneity-robust and clustered at the court level (\cite{Zeileis2004}, \cite{Bertrand2004}).

-\textbf{Event Study Approach}
+\subsection{Event Study Approach}

-I complement the DiD analysis with a simple event study approach, in which I assess the development of the text quantifiers before and after the \#MeToo movement in a panel setting.
-In doing so, I attempt to address the problem that the set of opinions on non-sexual offenses may represent an imperfect control group, e.g., because of generally faster evolving language in opinions on sexual offenses.
-In the event study approach, I examine the judge-specific developments in the text quantifiers and victim blaming language indicators before and after the onset of the \#MeToo movement and intentionally chose not to include opinions on non-sexual offenses as control observations, as this part of the study aims to deal with possible criticism of the choice of control group.
-Thus, the purpose of this event study application is not to identify the causal effect of the movement, but rather to observe whether there was a shift in the overall development of language in sex offense cases and the use of victim-blaming language from before to after the movement.
+I complement the DiD analysis with an event study approach, in which I assess the development of the text quantifiers before and after the \#MeToo movement in a panel setting.
+In doing so, I attempt to address the problem that the set of opinions on non-sexual offenses may represent an imperfect control group (see discussion above).
+In the event study approach, I examine the judge-specific developments in the text quantifiers and victim blaming language indicators before and after the onset of the \#MeToo movement.
+The purpose of this event study application is not to identify the causal effect of the movement, but rather to observe whether there was a shift in the overall development of language in sex offense cases and the use of victim-blaming language from before to after the movement.